Octonionic Brownian Windings: Windings of Brownian motion on

 where \(A(\lambda)\) is given by

 \end{proof}

-\begin{remark} Unlike $\mathbb{O}^1$ and $\mathbb{O}P^1$ cases, the formula of the limiting behavior of the Brownian winding functional of $\mathbb{O}H^1$ is different from its counterpart of $4$-dimensional quaternionic hyperbolic space $\mathbb{H}H^1$.
+\begin{remark} Unlike in the case of $\mathbb{O}$ or $\mathbb{O}P^1$, the formula of the limiting behavior of the Brownian winding functional of $\mathbb{O}H^1$ is different from its counterpart of $4$-dimensional quaternionic hyperbolic space $\mathbb{H}H^1$.
 This is due to the fact that limit behaviour of the Brownian winding in $\mathbb{H}H^1$ and $\mathbb{O}H^1$ are sensitive to the parameter of the corresponding Bessel process, while in the first two cases, different parameters only give different scaling. \end{remark}

-{\bf Acknowledgement:} The second author is supported by National Science Foundation grant DMS-1901315.
+{\bf Acknowledgement:} The authors thank the anonymous referee for a careful reading and remarks that greatly improved the presentation of the paper.
+The second author is supported by National Science Foundation grant DMS-1901315.
 Both authors thank professor Fabrice Baudoin for the very helpful discussions.